Through the Blue

 1. An overview: driving in central Athens, on motorways, and in small towns and island villages

 Driving through the inner-city of Athens is chaotic.
 A tangle of already narrow street arteries clog up with cars parked half-on, and half-off the pavement.
 I wouldn’t rent a car just for driving around in Athens.
 The metro and taxis will serve you well enough.
-But if you did and must find parking in the city, Park Around will help you locate private parking facilities to take the stress out of the hunt for a street-side spot.
+But if you did, and must find parking in the city, Park Around will help you locate private parking facilities to take the stress out of the hunt for a street-side spot.
 If you spot something on the street, remember it needs to be a white lot designated with the P69 sign.
-Parking here is available for a maximum of three hours between 9 a.m. and 9 p.m. on weekdays and 9 a.m. to 4 p.m. on Saturdays.
-Purchase a scratch card from a street side kiosk (the many “peripteros” selling sweets, refreshment, and what not) to make payment.
-You can also use the MyAthensPass app for payments if you don’t mind downloading yet another app.
+Parking here is available for a maximum of three hours between 9am and 9pm on weekdays and 9 a.m. to 4 p.m. on Saturdays.
+Purchase a scratch card from a street side kiosk (or “periptero” that also sells sweets, refreshment, and what not) to make payment.
+You can also use the MyAthensPass app for payment if you don’t mind downloading yet another app.

 ParkAround App Greece